JonathanWilson1/PlanningPoker/README.md

 # PlanningPoker

-A Agile Planning poker website using Socket.io and Next.js, written in pure TypeScript.
+An Agile Planning poker website using Socket.io and Next.js, written in pure TypeScript.

 ## Overview